aws-samples/emr-serverless-samples/cloudformation/emr-serverless-cloudwatch-dashboard/README.md

  ![Screenshot of snapshot metrics for available workers and running Drivers and Executors](images/snapshot_metrics.png "Capacity Utilization Snapshot view")

-- Job Runs - Aggregate view of job states for your application
+- Job Runs - Aggregate view of job states for your application per minute
     - Point in time counters for different states including Pending, Running, and Failed jobs.

 ![Screenshot of Job Runs](images/job-runs-overview.png "Job Runs")